 Italians love their cheeses just like we do!
-One of my favorites is mozzarella cheese, but you have to get the right kind.
+One of my favorites is mozzarella cheese, but you have to get the ones labeled “fresh”.

-While mozzarella is certainly a signature items for Italian trays, you’ll want to consider if you wish to include any other Italian cheeses.
+While mozzarella is certainly a signature items for Italian trays, you can also include other Italian cheeses.